Is your heart into fun-loving, hyperactive cat breeds?

 Once your cat recovers fully, you can have additional blood tests, and blood kidney values test to ensure your cat’s hormones have normalized fully.

 Otherwise, your cat could develop secondary hyperthyroidism problems such as heart disease and high blood pressure.

 HOW DO YOU CALM DOWN YOUR HYPERACTIVE CAT?

 If your kitty gets suddenly hyperactive, do the following to calm it down:

-Reduce or add the number of cats at home depending on the source of your cat’s stress
+Play with your kitty, reduce or add the number of cats at home depending on the source of your cat’s stress.

 IS YOUR CAT’S HYPERACTIVITY SOMETHING TO WORRY ABOUT?